What is net dollar retention (NDR) and how do you calculate it?

 If your go-to-market strategy is effective for acquiring new customers, but these customers aren’t sticking around, then you probably need to assess whether you’re accurately communicating the value of your offering and really targeting your best-fit buyers.

-You might be nailing your product and go-to-market strategies, but hemorrhaging revenue from existing customers because of friction in your revenue delivery processes.
-Involuntary churn – when a customer’s subscription is canceled because of failed payments – accounts for 20-40% of churn in SaaS.
+You might be nailing your product and go-to-market strategies, but hemorrhaging revenue from existing customers because of friction in your payments infrastructure.
+Involuntary churn – which is when a customer’s subscription is canceled because of failed payments – accounts for 20-40% of churn in SaaS.
 That’s no small amount!
-Better revenue delivery infrastructure will protect you from this sort of loss and many others.
+A well-oiled payments infrastructure will protect you from this sort of loss and many others.